danielstorey/vite-vue-tailwind-boilerplate/README.md

 # vite-vue-tailwind-boilerplate

-A quick starter project using Vue, Vite and Tailwind with scss
+A quick SPA/SSR/SSG starter project using Vue, Vite and Tailwind with vue-router, pinia and scss

 The commands are the usual vite commands: